Carabinieri: Uniforms

+Dress uniform of Carabinieri on parade.

 The Carabinieri, as a military and police force, have various uniforms for different functions.
 For each type of uniform there are seasonal variants and (except for service, combat and historical) versions for men and women.
 How, when and why they are to be worn is dictated by the "R-11 "Regulation on Uniforms for the Carabinieri Arma" published by the Carabinieri General Command in 1988.

 The uniforms of the Carabinieri are divided into: